Graco Dream Suite Review

 Our Analysis and Test Results

-In 1942, two men by the names of Russell Gray and Robert Cone co-founded Graco in Philadelphia, PA.
-They began by fabricating car parts.
-Years later, Gray made the decision to leave the company and Cone hired an engineer to produce gear for babies.
+In 1942, Russell Gray and Robert Cone co-founded Graco in Philadelphia, PA.
+They began by fabricating car parts, but years later, Gray decided to leave the company, and Cone hired an engineer to produce gear for babies.
 With inspiration from a coworker's outdoor glider used to soothe their crying newborn, the new Graco developed its first product; an infant swing.
-Graco quickly became the world's leading manufacturer of baby products with a variety of strollers, highchairs, walkers and more.
+Graco quickly became the world's leading manufacturer of baby products with various strollers, high chairs, walkers, and more.

 Ease of Use

-The Suite Dream earned a 5 of 10 for ease of use.
-This bassinet is also a changer when you flip the sleeping area upside down.
+The Suite Dream earned a perfectly average score for ease of use.
+This bassinet can also become a changing station when you flip the sleeping area upside down.
 The flip is done with a handle at the foot of the bed and moves smoothly without much effort.

-The smaller footprint means you can use this bassinet close to the bed but the lower sleep surface height means you'll need to sit up in bed to access baby.
-This is not a true cosleeper where you can access baby as you lay down in bed.
+The smaller footprint means you can use this bassinet close to the bed, but the lower sleep surface height means you'll need to sit up in bed to access the baby.
+This bassinet is not a true cosleeper where you can access the baby as you lay down in bed.

 This product is small and light with four locking wheels.
-These features make it very easy to move from room to room and potentially up and down stairs.
+These features make it very easy to move from room to room and potentially up or down the stairs.
 However, it is not suitable for travel and requires disassembly to transport.

 Ease of Setup

 This product took about 26 minutes to set up.
-Set up isn't difficult, but the directions are hard to follow.
-Despite pictures with captions it still isn't clear what is happening.
-Becuase it has the flip changer it is important that it is assembled correctly.
+Set up isn't tricky, but the directions are hard to follow.
+Despite pictures with captions, it still isn't clear what is happening.
+Because it has a reversible changing station, it is crucial to assemble the product correctly.
 We had the hardest time connecting the final rod in the bottom basket and felt there should be more details on how to do this in the manual.

 The mattress cover is removable and machine washable.
 The rest of the bassinet and frame wipes clean with mild soap and water.
 Spot cleaning could make it tricky to get the mesh and sleep area truly clean should the baby have a blowout or vomiting issue.

-The Dream Suite earned a 2 of 10 for breathability.
-The majority of the sleeping area has fabric sides with only small panels of mesh near baby's head.
-This design mimics crib bumpers which have been identified as a potential SIDS risk.
+The Dream Suite earned one of the lowest scores in the group for breathability.
+The majority of the sleeping area has fabric sides with only small panels of mesh near the baby's head.
+This design mimics crib bumpers, which are a potential SIDS risk.
 This makes the Dream Suite less breathable than the competition with full mesh sides.
-We think it would be better if the entire sleeping area was surrounded by a mesh with no fabric just in case baby moves in the crib and ends up with their face pressed against the fabric areas.
+We think it would be better if the entire sleeping area were surrounded by a mesh with no fabric just in case the baby moves in the crib and ends up with their face pressed against the fabric areas.

-The Dream Suite earned a 5 of 10 for the sleep surface.
-Our compression test results indicate this mattress compresses more than all but one of the competition.
+The Dream Suite earned a slightly below-average score for the sleep surface.
+Our compression test results indicate this mattress compresses more than most of the competition.

-This means the baby is likely to feel the bottom of the mattress and it isn't very firm offering less support.
-The mattress isn't as stable as some given the flip-ability of the sleeping area.
+The flimsiness of the mattress means the baby is likely to feel the base of the bassinet, and won't be very supported.
+The sleep surface isn't as stable as some given the flip-ability of the sleeping area.

-The rotating nature of this product means it somewhat tilts to one side and the baby could potentially roll into a corner.
+The rotating nature of this product means it somewhat tilts to one side, and the baby could potentially roll into a corner.
 However, it is a snug fit on the frame with no gaps and doesn't shift or move.

-The Dream Suite earned a 2 of 10 for quality.
-This product isn't as stable as the competition with the ability to tilt the bassinet with pressure on the side and the flipping action causing a continuous tilt.
-The base is a V pattern and will rock back and forth which might be good for soothing the baby but might also put stress on the plastic connectors damaging them over time.
+The Dream Suite earned one of the lowest scores in the group for quality.
+This product isn't as stable as the competition with the ability to tilt the bassinet with pressure on the side and the flipping action, causing a continuous tilt.
+The base is a V pattern and will rock back and forth, which might be good for soothing the baby but might also put stress on the plastic connectors damaging them over time.
 The fabric and stitching are the best parts of this product with a good fit to the frame and soft feel.
 The mattress is hard compared to the competition indicating poor quality that isn't as comfortable.

-The Dream Suite earned a 3 of 10 for eco-health.
+The Dream Suite is at the bottom of the pack for this metric.
 Graco makes no comment on their website about the use of flame retardant chemicals in their products, which leaves us to assume they potentially use them.
-This bassinet uses 95% Polyester Fiber, 5% Polyethylene Foam and this kind of foam traditionally contained flame retardants.
-The Center for Environmental Health (CEH) has given Graco a "fair" rating because they haven't responded to inquiries concerning the chemicals despite customer service responses indicating they don't use them.
-Given that most companies brag about not using them, we find it odd Graco isn't and it makes us wonder if flame retardants are used in some of their products.
+This bassinet uses 95% Polyester Fiber and 5% Polyethylene Foam.
+This kind of foam traditionally contains flame retardants and off-gases.
+The Center for Environmental Health (CEH) has given Graco a "fair" rating because they haven't responded to inquiries concerning chemicals despite customer service responses indicating they don't use them.
+Given that most companies brag about not using them, we find it odd Graco isn't, and it makes us wonder if they potentially use flame retardants in some of their products.
 This bassinet is JPMA certified.
 We failed to receive a response from the company when directly contacted.